 Improve chances of success with prayers.

 Bible-based methods to apply.

 Importantly, please read the introductory article, “Prayers of request” to this subsection of the website (with the same title) before going on.
-It includes an overview of why and how we pray.
+It presents an overview of why and how we pray.

-In fact I really do suggest that you read all of the articles in this small subsection – before putting any of their guidance to use.
+And look, it may be best if you read all of the articles in this subsection – before putting any of their guidance to use.
 That approach will ensure you do not take any of the Bible-based advice out of context, which might weaken your results.